 Blepharoplasty – Eyelid Surgery

-Many people are not aware that a relatively simple procedure can improve their facial appearance and in some cases, improve their vision.
+Many people are unaware that a relatively simple procedure can improve their facial appearance and, in some cases, their vision.
 You may be a good candidate for eyelid surgery, or blepharoplasty if you notice the following issues:

 - Heavy or loose skin, sometimes sitting on the eyelashes